Jean-Noël Barrot

 Jean-Noël Barrot (/fr/; born 13 May 1983) is a French-Swiss politician of the Democratic Movement (MoDem) who has been serving as Minister for Europe and Foreign Affairs in the successive governments of Prime Ministers Michel Barnier, François Bayrou and Sébastien Lecornu since 21 September 2024.
 He previously served as Minister Delegate for Digital Transition and Telecommunications in the government of Élisabeth Borne from 2022 to 2024 and Minister Delegate for European Affairs in the government of Gabriel Attal in 2024.

 An academic by occupation, Barrot was elected to represent the 2nd constituency of the Yvelines department in the National Assembly in 2017 with the support of La République En Marche!
 (LREM), prior to joining the government.
 In 2024, he was elected president of the National Assembly Committee on Foreign Affairs, a position he held until his appointment as Foreign Minister.

 Early life and career

-Barrot was born in the 7th arrondissement of Paris, the son of politician Jacques Barrot (1937–2014), who served as a Christian-democratic government minister, European commissioner, as well as a member of the Constitutional Council until his death.
-His sister Hélène Barrot worked as director of communications for Uber in Europe.
+Barrot was born in the 14th arrondissement of Paris.
+He isthe grandson of Noël Barrot, a Christian Democratic resistance fighter and later an MP for Haute-Loire.

+His mother, Florence Cattani, is Swiss and originally from Lausanne.
+His father, Jacques Barrot, was a prominent figure in the French Fifth Republic: a ChristianDemocratic MP for Haute-Loire for around thirty years, he served as a minister in several governments, became Vice-President of the European Commission from2004 to 2009, and served as a member of the French Constitutional Council from 2010 to 2014.
+His younger sister, Hélène Barrot, was, in 2022, Uber's communications director for Western and Southern European markets.

 Barrot followed a classe préparatoire at the Lycée Henri-IV, and graduated from HEC Paris in 2007 (grande école master's programme) and 2013 (PhD).
 He also graduated with master's degrees from Sciences Po and the Paris School of Economics, both in 2008.

 In 2013, Barrot became a research affiliate at the Sloan School of Management at the MIT.
 In 2017, he became an assistant professor at HEC Paris.